OUR PROJECT

 The name “Forest Bridges” and our logo are intended to symbolize this coming together to bring to life a shared vision of long-term forest habitat health, for the benefit of all.

-Dry, Moist and Transitional forests
+Dry, Moist and Transitional forests:

 Dry Forests: Dry forests are generally found in Southwestern Oregon, with the exception of the far southwestern corner.
 In a dry forest, the forest floor tends to dry out completely in the summer, and frequent fires, every 5-15 years were a natural occurrence in precolonial times.
 These low-intensity ground fires reduce the presence of dry fuels.
 Without programs like this for fuel reduction, these fuels increase and create the heat that promotes fires that burn hot enough to destroy whole forests, including green live trees and forest soils